-OR Heartland National TB Center Essentials of TB Case Management (online live interactive offered several times a year): 5.
-Perform DOT Dose Counting to ensure adequate completion of treatment.6.
-Formulate a case management plan for a case study.
-OR 8 hours TB 204: TB Contact Investigation/DOT class (once initially).
-No online option.
-Access training schedule and registration forms.
-OR Curry International TB Center TB Contact Investigation Course (offered twice a year) Objectives: 1.
+Southeastern National TB Center (SNTC) TB Case Management Course (offered several times a year) 4.
+Compare the initial phase and continuation phase of TB treatment.
+5. Perform DOT Dose Counting to ensure adequate completion of treatment.
+6. Formulate a case management plan for a case study.
+TB 204: TB Contact Investigation class (once initially).
+Please ensure completion of TB self-study modules (CDC) 6 and 8.
+SNTC with CDC in final development of online course offering - projected to be available summer of 2024.
+Objectives: 1.
 Identify 6 index case characteristics used in in determining the priority of an investigation.
 2. List 4 factors used to decide the priority of a contact.
 3. Discuss the time frame in which high and medium priority contacts should be screened.
 4. Demonstrate open-ended questions.
 8 hours TB 205: Complete TB DOT Training (includes VDOT): NOTE: Before taking this course, you must have first completed TB 101 and TB 201.
-Objectives: 1.
-Understand the purpose of DOT.
-2. State the responsibilities, as well as limitations, of the DOT provider.
-3. List common side effects of frequently used TB medications, as well as adverse side effects that must be reported immediately to the case manager.
-4. Verbalize the procedure for patients who fail to show for their DOT appointments.
-5. Follow the appropriate infection control guidelines for each patient.
+Objectives: Understand the purpose of DOT.
+State the responsibilities, as well as limitations, of the DOT provider.
+List common side effects of frequently used TB medications, as well as adverse side effects that must be reported immediately to the case manager.
+Verbalize the procedure for patients who fail to show for their DOT appointments.
+Follow the appropriate infection control guidelines for each patient.
 2 hours

-Preceptorship Comments/Notes Date Completed and Initials 1.
-After attending the TB Update of Skin Test Certification Course, complete the Skills Validation component of the Skin Test Certification documented by supervisor and returned to the State TB Office at TBNurse@dph.ga.gov.
+Preceptorship Comments/Notes Date Completed and Initials After attending the TB Update of Skin Test Certification Course, complete the Skills Validation component of the Skin Test Certification documented by supervisor and returned to the State TB Office at TBNurse@dph.ga.gov.
 Objectives: A certificate would be issued after completion of the TB Update of Skin Test Certification Course and the participant demonstrates mastery and competence in the placement, reading, and analysis of tuberculin skin testing.
 2 hours 2.
 Nurse observes preceptor in clinical setting followed by the preceptor observing the nurse perform TB services of initial and ongoing health assessment (to include TB screening), initial and monthly evaluation of LTBI and active TB cases, ordering & dispensing and/or administration of drugs, patient education/counseling, DOT & contact investigation as available in the county.
 The extent and duration of the preceptorship will vary per the competency of the individual nurse.
-4 - 8 hours The n urse must complete the following ally or as otherwise indicated while cing under nurse protocol: Comments/Notes Date Completed and Initials
+4 - 8 hours Learning Expectations - Annual Training The nurse must complete the following annually or as otherwise indicated while practicing under nurse protocol: Comments/Notes Date Completed and Initials